MicrosoftDocs/appcenter-docs/docs/diagnostics/UWP-symbolication.md

 UWP crash reports show the stack traces for all running threads of your app at the time a crash occurred.
 The stack traces only contain memory addresses and don’t show class names, methods, file names, and line numbers that are needed to read and understand the crashes.

-To get these memory addresses translated you need to upload a pdb package to App Center, which contains all information required for symbolication.
-You can learn more about UWP symbol files in (Microsoft's UWP symbols documentation)[https://docs.microsoft.com/en-us/visualstudio/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger?view=vs-2019].

-## Finding the `.pdb` file

-1. TBD
-2.
-3.

 ## Uploading symbols
+To get these memory addresses translated you need to upload a **appxsym** file to App Center, which contains all information required for symbolication.

+### Generate the Symbols

+In order to obtain an **appxsym** file, you must create an app bundle as described [here](https://docs.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps).
+Once you have created the bundle, you'll find the symbols file as an **.appxsym** inside the app bundle folder.

 ### App Center Portal

-1. Create a ZIP file for the pdb package on your machine
-2. Log into App Center and select your app
+1. Log into App Center and select your app
-3. In the left menu, navigate to the **Diagnostics** section
+2. In the left menu, navigate to the **Diagnostics** section
-4. Select **Symbols**
+3. Select **Symbols**
-5. In the top-right corner, click **Upload symbols** and upload the zip file
+4. In the top-right corner, click **Upload symbols** and upload the **appxsym** file you generated previously
-6. After the zip file is indexed by App Center, new incoming crashes will be symbolicated for you
+5. After the symbols file is indexed by App Center, new incoming crashes will be symbolicated for you

 ### App Center API